Skip to main content

 Step 3: Install Build Tools

 Some Node.js dependencies require native compilation.
-Without these, the install will fail silently or with cryptic errors:
+Without these, the install silently fails:

 sudo apt-get install -y build-essential git python3